Behavior when .ANY sections overflow because of linker-generated content

-The following diagram is a representation of the notional
+The following diagram represents the notional image layout during

 Prospective padding is dealt with before the two percent veneer contingency.